-If you are in the United States on a nonimmigrant (temporary) visa, and need to extend your time on that visa or switch to another (also temporary) visa, the procedure you will likely use is to prepare and submit Form I-539, issued by U.S. Citizenship and Immigration Services (USCIS).
-(Note that if you're changing to a visa category for work, your employer may handle the change of status on its I-129 petition.)
+If you are in the United States on a nonimmigrant (temporary) visa, and you need to extend your time in the country or switch to another (also temporary) visa status, the procedure you will likely use is to prepare and submit Form I-539, issued by U.S. Citizenship and Immigration Services (USCIS).
+(Note that if you're changing to a visa category for work, your employer will likely handle your change of status on its I-129 petition.)

 Realize, however, that extensions or changes of status are in no way granted automatically.
 You'll need to:

 You must submit your application for an extension or change of status to USCIS before, not after, your old immigration status runs out.
 This expiration date is most likely shown in the notation the immigration officer made in your passport when you entered the United States.
 Confirm that date by downloading your I-94 Departure Record and submitting your I-94 with your application.